 God as a concrete universal is the necessary precondition for rationality in the universe.
 The intelligible world is not the product of two irrational principles coming together but the product of an absolutely rational God.
 Human beings can use their reason to rationally investigate the world because they and the world are wholly created by a rational God.
 Knowledge is not produced from two irrational principles.
 Knowledge comes from knowledge – human knowledge is derived from God’s eternal knowledge of all things.
 All the individual facts in the world in all their changing variety and all the concepts that apply to them have eternally existed in the mind of God, in His eternal plan for the world.

-Since the form-matter scheme undermines the very possibility of rationality, it should be no surprise that it undermines many basic doctrines of Christianity in addition to God being the creator of a universe with a beginning, such as the Creator/creature distinction, a fall from a state of perfection, salvation at some point in history, the incarnation of Christ, a finished revelation from God, and absolute ethical obligations, as I explain more fully in another essay.
+Since the form-matter scheme undermines the very possibility of rationality and is inconsistent with God being the creator of a universe with a beginning, it should be no surprise that it undermines many other basic doctrines of Christianity, such as the Creator/creature distinction, a fall from a state of perfection, salvation at some point in history, the incarnation of Christ, a finished revelation from God, and absolute ethical obligations, as I explain more fully in another essay.

 Historian Charles Norris Cochran explains the uniqueness of Christianity compared to the philosophy of Classical civilization, which Christianity defeated: